thisisrayner/project-zhenghe/README.md

         *   **General Overview:** If no specific information queries were used, or if no items achieved a relevancy score of 3/5 or higher for any provided specific query, a **general consolidated summary** is created from all valid individual LLM-generated item summaries.
 This also follows the narrative + TL;DR structure.
         *   All consolidated overviews are LLM-generated as plain text (with intentional newlines for formatting) to ensure correct rendering in the UI.

-        *   When relevant historical or aggregated context is available to reinforce or counterbalance the summary, the LLM appends an "LLM Footnote:" after the TL;DR section.
-The footnote can be a short paragraph or a bullet list of counterpoints to reinforce or balance the summary, and it may be omitted entirely if no meaningful insight is found.
+        *   When relevant historical or aggregated context is available, the LLM appends an "LLM Footnote:" after the TL;DR section.
+The footnote answers three questions: what critical areas are missing from the provided sources, what additional historical or current context the LLM knows, and how the user might refine keyword searches for deeper results.
+It can be a short paragraph or bullet list and may be omitted entirely if no meaningful insight is found.

 *   **Interactive UI & Results Display:**
     *   Built with Streamlit for easy input, configuration, and viewing of results and processing logs.